NeonfireStudio/godot-advanced-third-person-controller/README.md

 2. Adjust the size and position of your model as per the default character.
 3. Set the `anim_player` of the **AnimationTree** node to your model's animation player.
 4. In the **Skeleton3D** node of your model, add a **BoneAttachment3D** and name it "HandPalm".
-5. Set the **hand_palm** export variable to reference this "HandPalm" node.
+5. Set the **hand_palm** export variable to reference this "HandPalm" node which is the hand palm bone of your model.
+6. Change the timers in the scene (like RollTimer, PickupTimer, etc.) to work well with the controller.
-6. Test your character; it should now be fully integrated and ready for use.
+7. Test your character; it should now be fully integrated and ready for use.

 ## Current Features (v1.0):